 Murdoch dined on Sunday in an upmarket hotel with his British newspaper arm’s chief executive Rebekah Brooks, a friend of Cameron’s and editor of the News of the World at the time of the alleged phone-hacking, and his son and heir apparent, James.

 The affair has thrown a harsh spotlight on the long-standing ties between British politicians and Murdoch.
-News of the World editor Andy Coulson as his head of communications.
+In particular, it has called into question the judgment of Cameron, who hired former News of the World editor Andy Coulson as his head of communications.

 Coulson later resigned, and was arrested on Friday and released on bail after being questioned by police about voicemail hacking and payments to police.
 Coulson denies any knowledge that hacking was carried out.